Murder of Daniel Morcombe: Remains found

 On 21 August 2011, two shoes and three human bones were found at a search site at Glass House Mountains.
 The shoes were similar to the ones that Morcombe was wearing when he disappeared.
 Underpants and a belt were also found.
 However, Morcombe also owned a distinctive fob style pocket watch with "Dan" engraved on it, which has not been found.
-By the end of the investigation, seventeen bones had been found, including a rib, hip, leg, arm and vertebrae.
+By the end of the investigation, seventeen bones had been found, including a rib, hip, leg, arm, and vertebrae.
 They were all confirmed as belonging to Morcombe using DNA from his toothbrush to make the match.
 As a result of the find, Morcombe's funeral was held at Siena Catholic College on 7 December 2012.
 More than 2,000 people attended it.

 Trial

 On 7 February 2014, Cowan was ordered to stand trial.
-He was charged with murder, indecently dealing with a child under the age of 16 and improperly dealing with a corpse.
+He was charged with murder, indecently dealing with a child under the age of 16, and improperly dealing with a corpse.
 The trial, at the Supreme Court of Queensland, began on 10 February 2014 under Justice Roslyn Atkinson.
 The prosecution closed its case on 7 March.
-116 witnesses gave evidence and over 200 exhibits were tendered in evidence.
+116 witnesses gave evidence, and over 200 exhibits were tendered in evidence.
 Cowan pleaded not guilty and declined to give evidence.

 On 13 March 2014, Cowan was found guilty of all charges.
 Cowan had two previous convictions for child sex offences.
 On 14 March 2014, he was sentenced to life in prison with the possibility of parole after 20 years.
-He was also sentenced to three-and-a-half years' imprisonment for indecently dealing with Morcombe and two years for interfering with his corpse, those sentences to be served concurrently.
-Judge Roslyn Atkinson said "I don't think you should be released in 20 years' time" which could affect Cowan's prison term.
+He was also sentenced to three-and-a-half years' imprisonment for indecently dealing with Morcombe, and two years for interfering with his corpse, those sentences to be served concurrently.
+Judge Roslyn Atkinson said "I don't think you should be released in 20 years' time".
 Cowan appealed his sentence to the Queensland Court of Appeal, under Justice Margaret McMurdo, seeking to have his conviction overturned.
 His legal team argued "... that the confession elicited through an undercover sting by police was inadmissible as evidence at trial".
 On 21 May 2015, Cowan's appeal was dismissed.
 The former Queensland Attorney-General Jarrod Bleijie had appealed to have Cowan's 20-year minimum sentence increased.
 This was also dismissed.